finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

     effective_until = '2013-10-20T19:20:30+01:00' # datetime | The effective date until which the Access Metadata is valid.
 If not supplied this will be valid indefinitely, or until the next 'effectiveAt' date of the Access Metadata (optional)

     try:
-        # [EARLY ACCESS] UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
+        # UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.
         api_response = await api_instance.upsert_portfolio_group_access_metadata(scope, code, metadata_key, upsert_portfolio_group_access_metadata_request, effective_at=effective_at, effective_until=effective_until)
         print("The response of PortfolioGroupsApi->upsert_portfolio_group_access_metadata:\n")
         pprint(api_response)